 Croydon’s Crescamus Lodge held it’s annual Ladies Night on Saturday 17 November, returning to the Croydon Aerodrome hotel for the first time since 2014.

-Traditionally Masonic Lodges hold annual Ladies’ Nights to thank their partners for allowing them the time to practice their Masonry and to show appreciation for the women in their lives.
+Traditionally Freemasons Lodges hold annual Ladies’ Nights to thank their partners for allowing them the time to practice their Freemasonry and to show appreciation for the women in their lives.

 Ladies Nights are always a glitzy affair; as both the Ladies and Gents get to dress up in their finery.
 The fancier, the better, and Crescamus Lodges’s Ladies Night is no different.